eslint/rfcs/designs/2022-languages/README.md

 * When preparing violation messages, ESLint uses `lineStart` and `columnStart` to determine how to offset the locations.
 Some parsers use line 0 as the first line but ESLint normalizes to line 1 as the first line (similar for columns).
 Using `lineStart` and `columnStart` allows ESLint to ensure a consistently reported output so one file doesn't start with line 0 and another starts at line 1.
 If not present, `lineStart` and `columnStart` are assumed to be 0.
 * After reading a file, ESLint passes the file information to `parse()` to create a raw parse result.
 * The raw parse result is then passed into `createSourceCode()` to create the `SourceCode` object that ESLint will use to interact with the code.
-* The `nodeName` property indicates the property key in which each AST node stores the node name.
+* The `nodeTypeKey` property indicates the property key in which each AST node stores the node name.
 Even though ESTree uses `type`, it's also common for ASTs to use `kind` to store this information.
 This property will allow ESLint to use ASTs as they are instead of forcing them to use `type`.
 This is important as it allows for querying by selector.

 #### The `validateOptions()` Method